Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Until just a few years ago there were only a few guesthouses on the island, the situation has changed but not much, accommodation in Nusa Penida is still scarce and mostly concentrated around a few spots.

-There are indeed only two “urbanized” areas in Nusa Penida, the one around Ped in the North-West and Sampalan in the North.
+There are indeed only two “urbanized” areas in Nusa Penida, the one around Ped in the northwest and Sampalan in the North.
 Besides some remote resorts near the beaches, all of the accommodations are around these two spots.

 Free Camping in Nusa Penida

-Nusa Penida is a free camping paradise, the island is scarcely populated and, as opposed to Bali, farming is pretty rare.
 So there’s plenty of land for you to pitch your tent, even near some stunning spots like Broken Beach or Kelingking (also known as T-Rex viewpoint).
-Pack food and water as there are very few places where to find those.
+Pack food and water, as there are very few places to find them.

-What to see while traveling Nusa Penida
+What to see while traveling to Nusa Penida

 Best Beaches of Nusa Penida